 Serves 4.

-Majestic thousand-year-old olive trees are found in the Puglian countryside, the bread basket of Italy.
-Unfortunately, many of the olive trees in Puglia are suffering with the arrival of Xylella , a bacteria that has now infected and killed over 21 million trees.
-This devastation is an enormous challenge for a region that has famously produced over 65 per cent of Italy’s olive oil.
+Majestic thousand-year-old olive trees grow in the Puglian countryside, the bread basket of Italy.
+Unfortunately, many of the olive trees in Puglia are suffering with the arrival of Xylella, a bacterium that has infected and killed over 21 million trees.
+This devastation is an enormous challenge for a region that has famously produced more than 65 per cent of Italy’s olive oil.

 Orrecchiette, literally “little ears,” is a pasta from this region that is made with semolina flour and water.
-No eggs are required for this recipe illustrating once again Southern Italy’s creative solutions to making delicious food without the extra expense.
+No eggs are required for this recipe, illustrating once again southern Italy’s creative solutions to making delicious food without extra expense.

 To get your hands on this beautiful cookbook, contact Julie and Francesco via email at [email protected].